awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-setting-signed-cookie-custom-policy.md

 ## Creating a Policy Statement for a Signed Cookie That Uses a Custom Policy<a name="private-content-custom-policy-statement-cookies"></a>

 To create a policy statement for a custom policy, perform the following procedure\.
-For several example policy statements that control access to objects in a variety of ways, see [Example Policy Statements for a Signed Cookie That Uses a Custom Policy](#private-content-custom-policy-statement-signed-cookies-examples)\.<a name="private-content-custom-policy-statement-cookies-procedure"></a>
+For several example policy statements that control access to files in a variety of ways, see [Example Policy Statements for a Signed Cookie That Uses a Custom Policy](#private-content-custom-policy-statement-signed-cookies-examples)\.<a name="private-content-custom-policy-statement-cookies-procedure"></a>

 **To create the policy statement for a signed cookie that uses a custom policy**